 At all times, students in the physical therapy program are expected to demonstrate the core values of the APTA.
 The faculty endorses and will expect all students to abide by the APTA Core Values described below.
 Professional behaviors are regularly addressed by the faculty and will be discussed with each advisor.
-To assist the student in development of professional behaviors, all students will develop a portfolio which addresses different components of professional growth.
-The portfolio will be reviewed with the advisor each semester.
 Individuals not meeting the requirements for professional development, as identified, will be subject to disciplinary action.

 The skills related to professionalism are also addressed in the Essential Functions.
-As noted on page 59 of the student handbook, failure to meet the essential functions is addressed in a progressive manner.
+As noted on page 55 of the student handbook, failure to meet the essential functions is addressed in a progressive manner.
 Repeated failure to meet professional behavior expectations, as identified by the Core Values and the Essential Functions, may result in dismissal from the program.